 To make matters worse, for me as a beekeeper, Kelloggs have played the name-game, back and forth between calling their product sugar and honey smacks; the latter sounds more nutritious.

 Honey makes up only a small part of the sugars and, once-heated and processed, it is probably has little more virtue than sucrose in any case.

 There is a big fat lie in the milling industry; manufacturers are allowed to call their products whole grain provided they do not remove more than 40-percent of the goodies; the germ and the fibre, which is where the minerals and vitamins are located.

 True whole grain contains some very nutritious polyunsaturated fat; all of it is removed with the germ in the manufacture of puffed-wheat.

-There are only two essential fatty acids which have to be ingested from our food, and both of them are to be found in 100 percent whole-grain wheat; both are refined out of most of your puffed wheat cereals.
+There are only two essential fatty acids which have to be ingested from our food, and both of them are to be found in 100 percent whole-grain wheat; both are refined out of most cereals.

 They react synergistically to an invading pathogen, one increasing the inflammatory response, and the second softening that reaction.
 Out of balance, when the omega-3 is deficient, leads to many chronic diseases.

 Researchers have shown that even as a supplement wheat germ oil has an anti-atherosclerotic effect.
-It would be more effective in 100 percent whole grain bread.
+It would be even more effective from 100 percent whole grain bread.